crazy-calypso/swarmBots/README.md

 * Collective programming, powering and charging, and control
 * Automatic sensor calibration

-example: EEPROM chip enables wireless prgramming of both motor board and main board in a addition to individually  reprogramming a robot based on its unique wireless ID, it is also possible to broadcast reprogram all available robots or groups of robots
+GRITSBOT example: EEPROM chip enables wireless prgramming of both motor board and main board in a addition to individually  reprogramming a robot based on its unique wireless ID, it is also possible to broadcast reprogram all available robots or groups of robots

 ### Design

 * Layered design (layers can be replaced / upgraded without distrupting the functionality of the other layers)
 * Example Layers:
-  * Motorboard (lowest layer) - containes motor mcu, motors(pobably on bottom of board), battery voltage measurement, motor controller
+  * Motorboard (lowest layer) - needs motor mcu, motors (pobably on bottom of board), motor controller
-  * Main borad (middle layer) - contains main mcu, battery charger, voltage regulator
+  * Main borad (middle layer) - main mcu, battery charger, voltage regulator
   * Sensor board (top board) - contains IR distance sensors, IMU (accelerometer and gyro)

 ### Locomotion